What to Do in Hawaii When it Rains: 39 Activities on Maui, Oahu, Kauai, & Hawaii

 Hawaii When It Rains: Planning Your Vacation

-If you have the bad luck of hitting a storm during your visit, then I hope this list of what to do in Hawaii when it rains helps!
+If you have the bad luck of hitting a storm during your visit, I hope this list of what to do in Hawaii when it rains helps!